klaudhaus/lit-up/README.md

 ##### Argument to `bootstrap`

-The `bootstrap` function receives `up` as an argument, so can make it available at the time of initial render.
+The `bootstrap` function receives `up` as an argument and can make it available prior to the initial render.
 This can seem more convenient than passing references to `up` around in the view, however the approach shown below does tie the component module specifically to one app, hindering reuse across different apps.

 ```js
 \\ myApp.js